Promoting Nancy’s photography and educating the public about nature, photography, and God

 Each possible ratio has a name, but we are only interested in one of them today.
 Probably the most common ratio and the one we will be using is called the tangent.
 The tangent is defined as the ratio between the height (the length of the side opposite the angle you are interested in) and the width (the length of the shorter of the two sides that create that corner that you are interested in).

 You would use your calculator (or phone app) to find the angle corresponding to that tangent.
 On your calculator, the tangent is abbreviated “tan.”
 If you enter 45 (degrees are assumed) and hit the “tan” button, you will get 1 because, for a 45° angle, the height is the same as the width, so their ratio is 1.
 To go the other way (to find the angle), like we are trying to do, we need the inverse of the tangent.
-Look for the “tan-1” button (it could be the same button, in which case you may need to hit a (yellow) shift or second-function key, and then hit the “tan” button).
+Look for the “tan-1” button.
+It could be the same button, in which case you may need to hit a (yellow) shift or second-function key, and then hit the “tan” button).

 If you want to know the angle of corner α in Figure 3 above, you would calculate its tangent by dividing the height (3 inches) by the width (1¼ inches) to get 2.4.
-Then we hit the inverse tangent button(s) to get 67.380135…. (the calculator is obligated to give you eight or more digits – that doesn’t mean they mean anything.
+Then we hit the inverse tangent button(s) to get 67.380135…. (the calculator is obligated to give you eight or more digits – that doesn’t mean they all mean anything.
 In Figure 2, I rounded that answer to 67.4 degrees, and even that third digit should be suspicious.)

 The Process